A Memorial Day Event Honoring Fallen Heroes

 I am a family member of the fallen.
 May I also volunteer?

 Absolutely.
-We encourage families of the fallen to volunteer.
-Please register at the link above - once volunteer registration opens in April - and event organizers will contact you with details in May.
+We encourage families of the fallen to volunteer with us on Memorial Day weekend.
+Please register at your location of choice when registration opportunities open in March.
+Event organizers will contact you with details in May.

 Will I be able to tell if someone has visited my loved one?